parselyy/old_project/README.md

 model.ipynb – the main notebook with all steps (data prep, visualisation, training, evaluation).

 X000.txt – sample raw data file (ECG and arterial signals).
+This isn’t included here due to size constraints but you’ll need a similar dataset to run the notebook.

 ## How to run it